WizardRyan/GameProgramming/README.md

 # GameProgramming
-Practicing game programming principles in the browser
+Implementing game programming principles in the browser